Tight (Double) Exponential Bounds for Identification Problems: Locating-Dominating Set and Test Cover

 \section{Abstract}

 Foucaud et al. [ICALP 2024] demonstrated that some problems in \NP\ can admit (tight) double-exponential lower bounds when parameterized by treewidth or vertex cover number.
-They showed these first-of-their-kind results by proving conditional lower bounds for certain graph problems, in particular, the metric-based identification problems \textsc{(Strong) Metric Dimension}.
+They showed these results by proving \ETH-based conditional lower bounds for certain graph problems, in particular, the metric-based identification problems \textsc{(Strong) Metric Dimension}.
 We continue this line of research and highlight the usefulness of this type of problems, to prove relatively rare types of (tight) lower bounds.
 We investigate fine-grained algorithmic aspects for classical (non-metric-based) identification problems in graphs, namely \textsc{Locating-Dominating Set}, and in set systems, namely \textsc{Test Cover}.
 In the first problem, an input is a graph $G$ on $n$ vertices and an integer $k$, and the objective is to decide whether there is a subset $S$ of $k$ vertices such that any two distinct vertices not in $S$ are dominated by distinct subsets of $S$.
-In the second problem, an input is a set of items $U$, a collection of subsets $\calF$ of $U$ called \emph{tests}, and an integer $k$, and the objective is to select a set $S$ of at most $k$ tests such that any two distinct items are contained in a distinct subset of tests of $S$.
+In the second problem, an input is a set $U$ of items, a collection $\calF$ of subsets of $U$ called \emph{tests}, and an integer $k$, and the objective is to select a set $S$ of at most $k$ tests such that any two distinct items are contained in a distinct subset of tests of $S$.

-For our first result, we adapt the techniques introduced by Foucaud et al. [ICALP 2024] to prove similar (tight) lower bounds for these two problems. \begin{itemize}[nolistsep] \item \textsc{Locating-Dominating Set} (respectively, \textsc{Test Cover}) parameterized by the treewidth of the input graph (respectively, the natural auxiliary graph) does not admit an algorithm running in time $2^{2^{o(\tw)}} \cdot {\rm poly}(n)$ (respectively, $2^{2^{o(\tw)}} \cdot {\rm poly}(|U| + |\calF|))$), unless the \ETH\ fails. \end{itemize} This augments the short list of \NP-Complete problems that admit tight double-exponential lower bounds when parameterized by treewidth, and shows that ``local'' (non-metric-based) problems can also admit such bounds.
+For our first result, we adapt the techniques introduced by Foucaud et al. [ICALP 2024] to prove similar (tight) lower bounds for these two problems. \begin{itemize}[nolistsep] \item \textsc{Locating-Dominating Set} (respectively, \textsc{Test Cover}) parameterized by the treewidth of the input graph (respectively, the incidence graph) does not admit an algorithm running in time $2^{2^{o(\tw)}} \cdot {\rm poly}(n)$ (respectively, $2^{2^{o(\tw)}} \cdot {\rm poly}(|U| + |\calF|))$), unless the \ETH\ fails. \end{itemize} This augments the short list of \NP-complete problems that admit tight double-exponential lower bounds when parameterized by treewidth, and shows that ``local'' (non-metric-based) problems can also admit such bounds.
+(Note that the lower bounds in fact hold even for the parameter vertex integrity, and thus, also treedepth and pathwidth.)
 We show that these lower bounds are tight by designing treewidth-based dynamic programming schemes with matching running times.